PaponAhasan/Data-Structures-and-Algorithms/Dynamic Programming/Rod Cutting.md

 ```
-we are provided with a long rod of length n units(smaller than n).
+We are provided with a long rod of length n units(smaller than n).
 We can cut the rod in different sizes and each size has a
 different cost associated. (i.e. a rod of i units length will have a cost of ci $).
 Determine the maximum value obtainable by
 cutting up the rod and selling the pieces.

-dynamic programming is mainly an optimization-over-plain recursion, we can use it to optimize the above exponential time algorithm.
+Dynamic programming is mainly an optimization-over-plain recursion, we can use it to optimize the above exponential time
+algorithm.
 The idea is to store the results of subproblems so that we do not have to re-compute them when they are needed.
 ```
 ```
 # Problem: Find best way to cut a rod of length n